-One of the most scenic and naturally beautiful areas in Taiwan, Taroko Park is home to some of the most stunning locations on the island.
+One of the most scenic and naturally beautiful areas in Taiwan, Taroko Gorge is home to some of the most stunning locations on the island.
 With the worlds largest marble canyon and a rich history and culture, Taroko Gorge has become a must see region for travelers looking to get away from the urban centers while in Taiwan.
 Here are 10 of our favorite trails and scenic walks when visiting the Gorge.
-Most these and more are visited in our top rated Better Taroko Gorge Tour.
+Most these and more are visited in the top rated Better Taroko Gorge Tour.

 For more information, be sure to download our 2019 Hualien Visitors Guide.
 We hope you enjoy!

 The King has returned!
 Just reopened in 2019 after being closed for 7 years, the Tunnel Of Nine Turns follows 700 meters (each way) of the old Cross-mountain Highway through a truly spectacular section of the gorge.
 With awe-inspiring, dramatic views at every turn (it feels like there are more than nine!), this trail holds a diversity and enormity you have to see to really believe.
 Bring your cameras, your wide angle lenses and set your Instagram to stun, the Tunnel of Nine Turns is sure to get you that wow factor.

 Visiting the Nine Turns is a bit tricky as there is NOWHERE TO PARK anywhere near the trail head.
 The easiest way to visit this must-see section of the Gorge is via a small group tour such as Island Life Taiwan’s Better Taroko Gorge Tour where you will be dropped at the trail head and picked up after you’ve had a good amount of time to explore.